nikkhil160/nikhil/cmksa6dyl000902l2hli98i21.md

 ### 3\.
 Funnel Disconnect: Trust vs Traffic

 Traffic without trust is expensive.
-Meta Ads amplify the realities of your existing funnel—they do not fix it.
+Meta Ads amplify the realities of your existing funnel - they do not fix it.
 If your product pages lack social proof, clarity, or a smooth checkout experience, even the highest-quality traffic will bounce.

 This dynamic creates a battle between trust and traffic.
 Without a foundation of trust, no amount of spend converts efficiently.
 Conversely, with high trust but insufficient traffic, growth stagnates.
 Successful Shopify brands maintain balance by investing in funnel optimization alongside ad spend.